Zetaorionis/Capstone_Project/README.md

 ### Dashboard
 We used Tableau to conduct data analysis and present our findings in a visually compelling story.
 Through this platform, we created a dashboard that illustrates key insights into wine data, allowing users to explore and interact with the results.
 The dashboard provides a dynamic map showcasing different U.S. provinces, with wine ratings categorized to reveal trends and patterns.
 You can view and interact with the dashboard to explore the data and gain a deeper understanding of our analysis here: [Wine Analysis](https://public.tableau.com/app/profile/viktor.kabelkov/viz/WineAnalysis_17149494454560/USProvincesMapperRatingCategory)

-### Website
+### Website & Flask App
  We created a website to serve as an interface for users to interact with our model.
 To facilitate this, we used Flask, a lightweight web framework, to build an API that allows for seamless data retrieval and processing.
 This API enables dynamic data interaction, allowing for users to interact with our machine leanring model in order to make predictions.
 Additional functionality to display and interact with the data using a database could be employed in the future.

 ![image](https://github.com/Zetaorionis/Capstone_Project/assets/143036776/3579ae9b-3dc8-4c6e-bdb4-1b895a1b41f6)

 ## Dataset
 The dataset used for this project was obtained from Kaggle, with 130,000 rows and 10 columns of wine reviews.
 You can find the original data at this link: Kaggle Wine Reviews.
 The dataset, named winemag-data-130k-v2.csv, contains wine reviews scraped from Wine Enthusiast on June 15, 2017, and rescraped on November 22, 2017.
 The rescraping included additional information like review titles, which allowed for the extraction of the year, and data on the taster, including their name and Twitter handle.
 These adjustments also addressed duplicate entry issues.
-After cleaning the data, the final dataset contained 77,931 rows and 11 columns, including details like description, points, price, province, region, title, variety, winery, rating category, and type.
+After cleaning the data, the final dataset contained 77,931 rows and 11 columns, including details like description, points, price, province, region, title, variety, winery, rating category, type, and vintage(year).

 # Machine Learning Model

 ### Main question/prediction
 How can we leverage TensorFlow deep learning models to predict wine ratings based on key factors such as price, wine type, and region?
 This project aims to develop a robust neural network architecture using TensorFlow, capable of effectively learning complex patterns from the input data.
-By preprocessing the dataset to handle both categorical and numerical data and incorporating features such as price, points, rating category, wine type, country, and variety, we seek to create a predictive model that offers insights into the factors shaping wine quality and appeal.
+By preprocessing the dataset to handle both categorical and numerical data and incorporating features such as price, wine type, country, and variety, we seek to create a predictive model that offers insights into the factors shaping wine quality and appeal.

 ### Model accuracy and optimization process
 Our project utilized a Keras TensorFlow deep learning model to predict wine ratings based on key features.
 This neural network architecture was optimized through hyperparameter tuning and cross-validation techniques.
 Achieving an accuracy range of 75% to 80%, our model demonstrates reliable precision and generalization.
 However, further refinement and the inclusion of additional data could enhance its performance for even more accurate predictions.